top of page

 5. United Empire Loyalists

 The FamilySearch Family Tree already has millions of duplicate profiles that already need to be merged.
-They don't need your complete GEDcom file when less than 10% of what you have is new data.
+They don't need your complete GEDcom file when less than 10% of your data is new.

 If you want to keep uploading your tree without working with others, FamilySearch is not the platform for you.